 For More Emerald Vintage Costume Jewelry

-Click through to see additional emerald pieces on the TruFaux Jewels website.
+Click through to see additional emerald pieces in the TruFaux Jewels boutique.
 For more information about the color and the gemstone, read my blog post Emerald: The Color of 2013.